y-sakakihara/yuworkshop2025/index.md

 On-site participants need to pay the following ***in cash (JPY)*** on your arrival:
 - Participation Fee: 1,000JPY
-- (if you join the banquet)  Banquet Fee: TBD
+- (if you join the banquet)  Banquet Fee: 6,000JPY
 - (if you made a reservation in advance) Lunch box: 1,000JPY/day

 ## Important Dates